Nuitka/Nuitka/README.rst

 This is of course only really safe if the left-hand side cannot raise an exception while building the assignment targets.

-We do this now, but only for constants, because we currently have no ability to predict if an expression can raise an exception or not.
+We do this now, but only for constants because we currently have no ability to predict whether an expression can raise an exception or not.

 .. admonition:: Status